Inheo/NamespaceGenerator/Docs/README_EN.md

 To regenerate existing namespaces in scripts use context menu `Generate` > `Namespaces For Seleccted C# Scripts (Forced)`.
 It is also work for folders

-# Настройка генерации пространства имен
+# Setting up namespace generation

 To set ignored folders to namespaces, call the settings window with the menu `Window` > `Generator` > `Settings`.